kjell-dhoore/google-adk-hackathon/interview-simulator-agent/scripts/README-frontend-deployment.md

-# Frontend Deployment to Google App Engine
+# Frontend Deployment to Google App Engine Flexible Environment

-This directory contains scripts and configurations for deploying the React frontend to Google App Engine as a static site.
+This directory contains scripts and configurations for deploying the React frontend to Google App Engine Flexible Environment with WebSocket proxy support to connect to the backend on Cloud Run.

 ## Overview

-The deployment script (`deploy-frontend-appengine.sh`) builds the React frontend and deploys it to Google App Engine.
-This is separate from the main application deployment which uses Google Cloud Run.
+The deployment script (`deploy-frontend-appengine.sh`) builds the React frontend and deploys it to Google App Engine Flexible Environment.
+The frontend includes a WebSocket proxy to connect to the backend running on Google Cloud Run.

+## Why Flexible Environment?

+The frontend uses the Flexible Environment to support WebSocket connections to the backend on Cloud Run.
+This allows for:
+- Real-time communication with the backend
+- WebSocket proxy functionality
+- Better integration with Cloud Run services

 ## Prerequisites